-In February 2015, the BBC's Newsbeat strand—current affairs for teenagers, aligned with Radio 1—ran an online article titled "The (surprising) things you're allowed in your prison cell," which included the items: sewing kits, musical instruments, and video game consoles.
+In February 2015, the BBC's Newsbeat strand – current affairs for teenagers, aligned with Radio 1 – ran an online article titled "The (surprising) things you're allowed in your prison cell".
+Amongst the items: sewing kits, musical instruments and video games consoles.

-But video games have been a part of British prison life for several years now—not that they've slipped into the system without their share of critics.
-In August 2008, Mail Online bemoaned the £221,726 [$341,602] of Labour government money spent on Nintendos and the like.
+But video games have been a part of British prison life for several years now – not that they've slipped into the system without their share of critics.
+In August 2008, Mail Online bemoaned the £221,726 of Labour government money spent on Nintendos and the like.
 The piece quoted Conservative MP Nigel Evans: "Does being sent down for five years of hard PlayStation serve as rehabilitation or punishment?
 People will be outraged by this revelation."

 Of course, these reports, and the opinions contained within them, are incredibly ignorant.
 Console gaming in the prison system is an essential distraction for inmates who, if left without stimulation, can become confrontational, disruptive to the wider community, or self-harm.
 It brings prisoners together to help them not only bond with each other, to get through their sentences that bit smoother, but also to aim for something more, something better, than they had before they were incarcerated.

 "When boredom kicks in, that's when people get edgy, and pissed off, and that's when fights start happening and that," Harry Harper tells me.
 He got out of HMP Wealstun, in West Yorkshire, four months ago.
 He was sentenced to six years for "the production of cocaine, and the intent to supply it, and there were MDMA charges, too".
 He explains to me how prisons are divided into categories – A is for the worst offenders, D is an open establishment; Harry spent most of his time at Wealstun, a cat-C prison – and inmates, too, are assigned ranks depending on how well they behave.